-Pork tenderloin is one of my favorite pork cuts.
-It’s very lean and healthier that most other meat cuts out there.
-It’s miss Piggy’s equivalent of chicken or turkey breast.
+Baked pork tenderloin is one of my favorite pork dishes.
+Pork tenderloin is very lean and healthier than most other meat cuts out there.
 If cooked properly, it can be very flavorful, moist and tender.
-Baking in the oven is probably the easiest and most fool-proof way to cook tenderloin, in my opinion.
-Similar to vadouvan chicken wings, tenderloin does not take long to cook and can be fully done in about half-hour.
-How awesome is that?
-Throw it in the pre-heated oven and, 25 minutes later, a delicious dinner is ready.
+Baking in the oven is probably the easiest and most fool-proof way to cook tenderloin.
+It does not take long to cook and can be fully done in about half and hour – just throw it in the pre-heated oven and, 25 minutes later, a delicious dinner is ready.

-Pork tenderloin by itself is not a very flavorful piece of meat, just like chicken or turkey breast, so it really benefits from either injecting or marinating.
+Tenderloin by itself is not a very flavorful piece of meat, just like chicken or turkey breast, so it really benefits from either injecting or marinating.
 I like both methods, and which method I pick really depends on my mood and circumstances.
-If I don’t have the time for marinating, I inject.
-If I have the time needed, I marinate.

 - 2 pork tenderloins

 - 3 tsp kosher salt

 - 3 tsp dried Mexican oregano

 - 2 tsp onion powder

 - 1 tsp ground black pepper